-When connected to a System/370 computer, the 3705 can use either the Network Control Program (NCP) or the 2701/2/3 Emulation Program.
-When the NCP is used, the 3705 functions as a true "front-end" communications processor and relieves the central processor of many routine tasks such as line control, character and block checking, character buffering, polling, and error recovery.
+When connected to a System/370 computer, a 370X can use either the Network Control Program (NCP) or the 2701/2/3 Emulation Program.
+When the NCP is used, a 370X functions as a true "front-end" communications processor and relieves the central processor of many routine tasks such as line control, character and block checking, character buffering, polling, and error recovery.